 A course which is Tin Can API compliant is automatically SCORM and AICC compliant.
 In fact, SCORM and AICC are outdated elearning standards and most eLearning companies have already replaced SCORM with Tin Can API.

-As an example, all the courses you create with ProProfs are Tin Can API Compliant, which automatically makes them SCORM and AICC compliant.
+All the courses you create with ProProfs Training Maker are Tin Can API Compliant, which automatically makes them SCORM and AICC compliant.

 Today learning happens anytime and anywhere.
 You can learn a new concept by watching a YouTube video or reading a Facebook post.
 Similarly, you have the option of using different eLearning tools to create and host a course such as an authoring tool like Articulate Storyline and a Learning Management System like ProProfs LMS.

-Alternately, you can use ProProfs to create as well as host courses, in this case the data will be stored in ProProfs native LRS.
+Alternately, you can use ProProfs Tin Can compliant LMS to create as well as host courses, in this case the data will be stored in ProProfs native LRS.

 With Tin Can API compliance, you can effectively track the interaction of learners with different kinds of instructional content in your courses.
 Additionally, tracking the learning experiences across different technologies and separate platforms is also possible with Tin Can API.